 6) Picture your idea bank

 During the essay section, you’ll need to use literary, historical, or real life examples to support your argument.
 Before you are allowed to start the section, try focusing on your mental “idea bank.”
 This is a list of examples that you are familiar with and feel comfortable writing about.
 You can even write them all down at the top of your page when you’re allowed to begin.
 It’s easier to choose an example when you have them all before you.
-This will help you stay focused and prevent the panic of knowing what to write about!
+This will help you stay focused during the SAT and prevent the panic of knowing what to write about!

 7) Outline your essays